aimeos/laravel-cms/docs/graphql-introduction.md

 # Retrieve data

-!!! note
-    You must authenticate first to use the GraphQL API!
+Note: You must authenticate first to use the GraphQL API!

 ## Single query